fechan/grow-game/README.txt

 On each following turn, until the board is filled:
     3. For each of the player's head-stones on the board:
-        a.
-The player may move their head-stone to any adjacent space, unless it is occupied by another stone.
+        3.1.
+(Option a) The player may move their head-stone to any adjacent space, unless it is occupied by another stone.
 (Diagonals are not allowed)
            OR
-           If the head-stone is adjacent to a contiguous group of the player's own stones, the player may move their head-stone to any space in that group.
+           (Option b) If the head-stone is adjacent to a contiguous group of the player's own stones, the player may move their head-stone to any space in that group.
 (Multiple of the player's own stones may occupy the same space)
-        b.
+        3.2.
 If the space where the head-stone used to be is unoccupied, that players puts their own tail-stone in that space.
     4. The player may drop a head-stone onto any unoccupied space on the board.

 Winning: